-Ganglion and synovial cysts most commonly show up on the top of the wrist, but may also affect the feet or the spine.
-They are benign lumps caused by a build-up of fluid that in a tendon sheath or joint capsule.
+Ganglion and synovial cysts are benign lumps caused by a buildup of fluid in a tendon sheath or joint capsule.
+They most commonly show up on the top of the wrist, but may also affect the feet or the spine.

 What are the symptoms of spinal cysts?

-Depending on the size and location of the cyst, symptoms may be similar to spinal stenosis, including:
+Depending on the size and location of the cyst, symptoms may be similar to those of spinal stenosis, including:

 What are the risk factors for spinal cysts?

 Spinal cysts are more common in people over the age of 50.
 The cause of spinal cysts is unknown, but they may result from degeneration and instability of the spine in areas subjected to repetitive motion, particularly the joints in the lumbar region.
 Patients with spinal cysts may have other degenerative conditions of the spine, such as arthritis and disk disease.

 For a patient reporting symptoms, a doctor may recommend an X-ray to rule out other problems, but the cyst is usually found through magnetic resonance imaging (MRI).
 The cyst will clearly appear as a bubble-like growth near a facet joint, which is a connection between vertebrae of the spine.